-The internal system known as traction control prevents a car’s tyres from skidding when it speeds.
+The internal system known as traction control prevents a car’s tires from skidding when it speeds.
 Typically, it is a secondary function of the vehicle’s electronic stability control (ESC).
 When attempting to speed on a road with little available traction, a car’s driver is most likely to activate traction control.
 This is most likely a result of the weather, particularly if there is rain, ice, or snow.

-The wheel-speed sensors used by the traction control and antilock braking systems are frequently the same.
+The wheel-speed sensors used by the TC and antilock braking systems are frequently the same.
 The feature analyses the rotational speed of each wheel to see whether any of the wheels receiving power are performing in a way that signals they don’t have enough grip to match the power being delivered without slipping.

-When and How to use traction control
+When and How to use it?

 Stability control vs. traction control